2024 United States presidential election

 Presidential elections were held in the United States on November 5, 2024.
-The Republican Party's ticket—Donald Trump, who served as the 45th president of the United States from 2017 to 2021, and JD Vance, a U.S. senator from Ohio—defeated the Democratic Party's ticket—Kamala Harris, the incumbent U.S. vice president, and Tim Walz, the incumbent governor of Minnesota.
+The Republican ticket of former president Donald Trump and Ohio junior senator JD Vance defeated the Democratic ticket of incumbent vice president Kamala Harris and Minnesota governor Tim Walz.

-The incumbent president, Joe Biden of the Democratic Party, initially ran for re-election as its presumptive nominee, facing little opposition and easily defeating Dean Phillips, a U.S. representative, during the Democratic primaries; however, what was broadly considered a poor debate performance in June 2024 intensified concerns about his age and health, and led to calls within his party for him to leave the race.
-After initially declining to do so, Biden withdrew on July 21, 2024, becoming the first eligible incumbent president to withdraw since Lyndon B. Johnson in 1968.
-Biden endorsed Harris, who was voted the party's nominee on August 5 and became the first nominee who did not participate in the primaries since Hubert Humphrey in 1968.
+The incumbent president, Joe Biden of the Democratic Party, initially ran for re-election, easily sweeping aside a challenge from Democratic representative Dean Phillips of Minnesota in the Democratic primaries to become the party's presumptive nominee.
+However, what was broadly considered a poor debate performance in June 2024 intensified concerns about his age and health, and led to calls within his party for him to leave the race.
+After initially declining to do so, Biden ultimately withdrew from the race on July 21, 2024, becoming the first eligible incumbent president to run but subsequently withdraw since Lyndon B. Johnson in 1968.
+Biden immediately endorsed Harris, who officially became the party's presidential nominee on August 5 and the first presidential nominee who did not participate in the primaries since Vice President Hubert Humphrey in 1968.
 Harris selected Walz as her running mate.

 Trump, who lost the 2020 presidential election to Biden, ran for reelection to a nonconsecutive second term.
+Trump became the presumptive Republican Party's presidential nominee on March 12, 2024, easily defeating challengers such as former South Carolina governor Nikki Haley and Florida governor Ron DeSantis in the Republican primaries.
 He was shot in the ear in an assassination attempt on July 13, 2024.
-Trump was nominated as the Republican Party's presidential candidate during the 2024 Republican National Convention alongside his running mate, Vance.
-The Trump campaign ticket supported mass deportation of undocumented immigrants; (Note: While Trump's proposed deportation program primarily targeted illegal immigrants, he also pledged to displace legal immigrants.) an isolationist "America First" foreign policy agenda with support of Israel in the Gaza war and skepticism of Ukraine in its war with Russia; policies hostile to transgender Americans; and tariffs.
+Trump was nominated as the Republican Party's presidential candidate during the 2024 Republican National Convention alongside his running mate, JD Vance.
+The Trump campaign ticket supported mass deportation of illegal immigrants; (Note: While Trump's proposed deportation program primarily targeted illegal immigrants, he also pledged to displace legal immigrants.) an isolationist "America First" and "peace through strength" foreign policy agenda with support of Israel in the Gaza war and skepticism of Ukraine in its war with Russia; policies hostile to transgender Americans; and greatly increased import tariffs.
 The campaign also made false and misleading statements, including claims of electoral fraud in 2020.
-Trump's political movement was seen by some historians and some former Trump administrators as authoritarian.
+Historians and some former Trump administrators saw his political movement as authoritarian.